KP1709/KP1709/README.md

 - <a href='https://github.com/KP1709/WorldCityTimezoneSearch'>World City Timezone Search</a> - Search for cities across the world to find out their current date and time
 - <a href='https://github.com/KP1709/CaesarCipherTool'>Caesar Cipher Tool</a> - Converting plain text into cipher text by adjusting the alphabet mapping
 - <a href='https://github.com/KP1709/CssColourExplorer'>CSS Colour Explorer</a> - Search CSS colours and lookup how a colour is represented in different codes
-- <a href='https://github.com/KP1709/ColourInputDisplayerTS'> Colour Input Displayer - Add, view and manage colours displayed in a list
+- <a href='https://github.com/KP1709/ColourInputDisplayerTS'Colour Input Displayer</a> - Add, view and manage colours displayed in a list